stellar-deprecated/horizon/docs/tutorials/follow-received-payments.md

 console.log(transaction.toEnvelope().toXDR().toString("base64"));
 ```

-After running this script you should see signed transaction blob.
+After running this script you should see a signed transaction blob.
 To submit this transaction we send it to horizon or stellar-core.
-But before we do it, let's open a new console and start our previous script by `node stream_payments.js`.
+But before we do, let's open a new console and start our previous script by `node stream_payments.js`.

 Now to send a transaction just use horizon: